Lady Ballers

-Lady Ballers is a 2023 American sports comedy film starring, directed and co-written by Jeremy Boreing, co-CEO of conservative media company The Daily Wire.
+Lady Ballers is a 2023 American sports comedy film starring, directed and co-written by Jeremy Boreing, former co-CEO of conservative media company The Daily Wire.
 It also stars Daniel Considine, David Cone, Tyler Fischer and Daily Wire hosts Jake and Blain Crain.
 Boreing plays a down-on-his-luck-coach who will do anything to win, even bring his old male basketball team together to compete in women's sports.

 The film has cameos from Daily Wire contributors and other prominent right-wing figures.
-Senator Ted Cruz and former competitive swimmer Riley Gaines both made cameo appearances as themselves.
-Daily Wires Ben Shapiro, Matt Walsh, Candace Owens, Michael Knowles, Andrew Klavan, Brett Cooper and Jordan Peterson all make appearances.
+Senator Ted Cruz, actress and YouTuber Brett Cooper, political commentator Candace Owens, and former competitive swimmer Riley Gaines all made cameo appearances as themselves.
+Daily Wire's Ben Shapiro, Matt Walsh, Michael Knowles, Andrew Klavan, and Jordan Peterson all make appearances.
 The film is the debut of Billie Rae Brandt and Rosie Seraphine Harper.